The best way to get brand attributes examples and really understand them is by thinking of a party you went to.

 Brand attributes list

-Your list of brand attributes comprises of the elements that contribute most to making your brand unique and memorable.
+Your list of brand attributes contains the characteristics that help your customers perceive your brand as unique and memorable.

 - Sensory brand attributes